Identity correlation: Identifying orphan or defunct account login IDs

-Validating Individuals to their Appropriate Account IDs
+Validating individuals to their appropriate account IDs

 Under such regulations as Sarbanes-Oxley and Gramm-Leach-Bliley Act, it is required for organizations to ensure the integrity of each user across all systems and account for all access a user has to various back-end systems and applications in an organization.

 If implemented correctly, identity correlation will expose compliance issues.
 Auditors frequently ask organizations to account for who has access to what resources.
-For companies that have not already fully implemented an enterprise identity management solution, identity correlation and validation is required to adequately attest to the true state of an organization's user base.
+For companies that have not already fully implemented an enterprise identity management solution, identity correlation and validation are required to adequately attest to the true state of an organization's user base.

-This validation process typically requires interaction with individuals within an organization who are familiar with the organization's user base from an enterprise-wide perspective, as well as those individuals who are responsible and knowledgeable of each individual system and/or application-specific user base.
+This validation process typically requires interaction with individuals within an organization who are familiar with the organization's user base from an enterprise-wide perspective and those who are responsible and knowledgeable of each individual system and/or application-specific user base.

 In addition, much of the validation process might ultimately involve direct communication with the individual in question to confirm particular identity data that is associated with that specific individual.